-- Delayed Payments/Return of bills acts as a warning signal to lender on problems likely to arise - Return of goods by drawee can indicate rejections due to product deficiencies or delays in dispatches i.e. inability to meet commitments may be a reflection of management problems - The firm/company to display bank's hypothecation plate/board at its Unit/business premises indicating that stocks/assets are hypothecated to the Bank. - -To put public on notice of lender's interest in the asset of borrowers. - 11.
-All the assets charged/to be charged to the Bank to be kept fully insured at all times against all risks (Burglary, comprehensive risks etc.) and original Insurance cover note/policy in the name of the Bank a/c borrower firm/Company with Bank's Hypothecation clause to be lodged with the Bank. - This is to ensure that lender's interest is noted and protected in the assets financed with the Insurer & claims will be settled only with the lender/s - 12.
-The company to submit all bills/receipts etc. as applicable to project expenditure.
-A certificate from bank's approved C.A/Architect/valuer towards expenses incurred on project/progress in implementation of project.
-Any escalation in the project cost to be met by the promoters/company/firm from their own sources - To verify end use of funds for financing only those assets as were originally approved
+- Delayed Payments/Return of bills acts as a warning signal to lender on problems likely to arise - Return of goods by drawee can indicate rejections due to product deficiencies or delays in dispatches i.e. inability to meet commitments may be a reflection of management problems - -To put public on notice of lender's interest in the asset of borrowers. - This is to ensure that lender's interest is noted and protected in the assets financed with the Insurer & claims will be settled only with the lender/s

+To verify end use of funds for financing only those assets as were originally approved